aceeric/desktop-kubernetes/docs/docs/components-and-versions.md

 The categories are:

 1. **Host:** These tools must be installed on your desktop (by you.)
-2. **Guest VM:**  These are installed in the Guest VMs that make up the cluster.
+2. **Guest VM:**  These are installed by _Desktop Kubernetes_ into the Guest VMs that make up the cluster.
 3. **Kubernetes:** These run Kubernetes in the Guest VMs.

 | Category | Component | Version | VirtualBox Only | KVM Only |